 Gluten Sensitivity Test

-To get your gluten sensitivity test online from our UK pharmacy, select ‘buy now’ below and complete our order form.
+To get your gluten intolerance test online from our UK pharmacy, select ‘buy now’ below and complete our order form.
 We’ll ship your test kit to you by 24 hours courier, so you can expect to receive your test in one working day.

 The SELFCheck Gluten Sensitivity Test is a finger prick blood test.
 It detects the presence of an antibody in the blood, called immunoglobulin A tissue transglutaminase (or IgA tTG).
 High levels of this antibody are usually present in those with coeliac disease.
 In people who have coeliac disease and follow a gluten free diet, levels of this antibody will start to drop.